DeepakBolleddu/VoiceAgent/README.md

 - **Cross-language artefacts** → report calibration alongside per-language results.
 - **Data access delay** → sequence work so the first two weeks are fully unblocked by data in hand (Section 13).

-## 12. Deliverables and target venues

-- A defined, validated, released **multilingual cross-population communicative-difficulty benchmark** (resource contribution).
-- The **difficulty-estimation model** with cross-lingual/cross-population evaluation (method contribution).
-- The **agent demonstrator** with offline adaptation evaluation and a trust/audit layer (systems contribution).

-Venue lanes (one primary emphasis per paper): an NLP/benchmark framing (ACL/EMNLP-style) around the task, benchmark and method; or an interaction framing (CHI-style) around the sensing→adaptation loop and its evaluation.
-The benchmark-plus-method lane has the cleaner path to a top-tier outcome; the construct-and-resource work may be the first paper, with the model as the second.

-## 13. Immediate work plan (next 1–2 weeks — fully unblocked by data in hand)

-None of the following requires AphasiaBank or TBIBank, so no time is lost while access is pending:

-1. **CHAT parsing pipeline** on DementiaBank + FluencyBank: extract turns, timestamps, `*PAR:`/`*INV:` separation, and all existing disfluency/pause/retracing codes into a unified per-utterance feature table.
-This is the foundation for the input side and is pure engineering.
-2. **Repair-density audit**: quantify, per language, how many investigator turns, re-asks, and candidate repair patterns actually exist.
-This both builds the pipeline and empirically checks the v1 construct decision.
-If repair proves genuinely too sparse (even after Aphasia/TBI), fall back per Section 11 — from data, not guesswork.
-3. **Annotation protocol draft** for interactional-repair events and perceptual ratings (the part CHAT cannot supply): precise definitions, the repair/event taxonomy adapted from existing schemes, the rating scale and window unit, and a small pilot to measure inter-annotator agreement — ready to apply the moment Aphasia/TBI land.

-**On arrival of AphasiaBank/TBIBank:** extend the parser to their protocols, run the repair-density audit on their richer dialogue, and apply the piloted annotation protocol to build the repair-labelled gold set.